Emergent mechanisms for long timescales depend on training curriculum and affect performance in memory tasks: Model

-We estimate the network-mediated timescales from the autocorrelation of each neuron's activity, while the network is driven by uncorrelated binary input sampled at each time step from a Bernoulli distribution.
-To avoid autocorrelation bias in our estimations \cite{zeraati_flexible_2022}, we simulate network activity for long periods ($T = 10^5$ time steps).
-We compute the autocorrelation of each neuron $i$ at time-lag $t'$ as
+where $\hat\mu_i$ and $\hat\sigma_i^2$ are the sample mean and variance of $r_i(t)$.
+To estimate $\tnet$, we drive the network by uncorrelated binary inputs sampled from a Bernoulli distribution.

-where $\hat\mu_i$ and $\hat\sigma_i^2$ are the sample mean and sample variance of neuron's $i$ activity, respectively.
-We simulated each network for $10$ trials (i.e. $10$ distinct realizations of inputs with duration $T = 10^5$) and computed the average autocorrelation of each neuron across trials.
-To estimate $\tnet$, we fit the average autocorrelation once with a single- ($\tnet = \tau$) and once with a double-exponential ($\tnet > \tau$) decay function using the non-linear least-squares method.
-Then, we determine the corresponding timescales for both models and use the Akaike Information Criterion (AIC) \cite{Akaike1974} to select the best-fitting model.
-When the double-exponential model is selected, the slowest of the two timescales indicates $\tnet$.
-For most fits, we obtain a large coefficient of determination, confirming that the two selected functions capture well the autocorrelation shapes (\suppfig\ref{suppfig:ac-fits}).
+The AC of a neuron's activity, defined by \eq\ref{eq:rnn}, can be approximated by two distinct timescales which appear as two slopes in logarithmic-linear coordinates (\fig\ref{fig1}b)~\citep{shi_spatial_2022}.
+The steep initial slope indicates $\tau$, and the shallower slope indicates $\tnet$.
+In the same way, we characterize the timescale of collective network dynamics by computing population activity (summed activity of all neurons within a network) timescale $\tpop$, which reflects the timescale of network dynamics as a whole.
+To avoid AC bias in our estimates \citep{zeraati_flexible_2022}, we use long simulations ($T = 10^5$ time steps).
+We simulate each network for $10$ trials (i.e. $10$ distinct realizations of inputs) and compute the average AC of each neuron across trials.
+To estimate $\tnet$, we fit the average AC with a single- ($\tnet = \tau$) and with a double-exponential ($\tnet > \tau$) decay function using the nonlinear least-squares method.
+Then, we use the Akaike Information Criterion (AIC)~\citep{Akaike1974} to select the best-fitting model.
+For most neurons (above $95$\%), Bayesian information criterion (BIC) selects the same model (\suppfig\ref{suppfig:aic-bic}) and previous work~\citep{pasula2023real} indicates that AIC provides similar results as the sum of three information criteria (AIC, BIC and Hannan-Quinn information criteria).
+When the double-exponential model is selected, the slowest of two timescales indicates $\tnet$.
+For most fits, we obtain a large coefficient of determination, confirming a good quality of fit (\suppfig\ref{suppfig:ac-fits}).